Brittle Minds, Fixable Activations: Understanding Belief Representations in Language Models: Results

-We finally compare models' accuracy on three BigToM tasks in \Cref{tab:caa_results}.
+\paragraph{Contrastive Activation Addition} We compare models' accuracy on three BigToM tasks in \Cref{tab:caa_results} (Llama) and \Cref{tab:caa_params} (Pythia).
 Each model has been evaluated three times: without any intervention, using ITI, and using CAA.
 Hyperparameter details can be found in \Cref{app:caa}.
-Note that we use steering vectors computed using the \textit{Forward Belief} task for all three tasks to test their generalisability \citep{zhu2024language}.
-As can be seen from the table, performance without intervention is generally lower across tasks and model sizes, with the larger Llama-2-70B and Llama-2-70B-chat models exhibiting higher accuracy.
-Performance for Pythia models of different sizes does not change much, with the fine-tuned Pythia-6.9B-chat showing better performance on single true belief (TB) and false belief (FB) tasks but not on their conjunction (Both).
+Note that we use steering vectors computed using the \textit{Forward Belief} task for \underline{all} three tasks to test their generalisability.

+Performance without intervention is generally lower across tasks and model sizes, with the larger Llama-2-70B and Llama-2-70B-chat models exhibiting higher accuracy.
+Performance for Pythia models of different sizes does not change much, with the fine-tuned Pythia-6.9B-chat often showing better performance on single true belief (TB) and false belief (FB) tasks but not on their conjunction (Both).

 ITI demonstrates modest improvements over no intervention for Llama-2 models.
 Improvements for Pythia models are consistent and higher, up to $+17$.
 The only exception is Pythia-6.9B-chat, for which ITI is not always beneficial.

-CAA consistently delivers the most substantial accuracy improvements across all models and tasks, up to $+56$ for Llama-2-13B-chat on the (\textit{Backward Belief}), which \citeauthor{gandhi2024understanding} have identified as the hardest task.
+CAA consistently delivers the most substantial accuracy improvements across all models and tasks, up to $+56$ for Llama-2-13B-chat on the \textit{Backward Belief} task, which \citeauthor{gandhi2024understanding} have identified as the hardest task.
 Despite its relatively small size, Llama-2-13B-chat excels in all three tasks when using CAA.
 Larger 70B models often achieve accuracies close to or exceeding $90\%$.
 Smaller models like Pythia-70M and Pythia-410M also show significant gains with CAA, though the absolute performance is still lower than Llama-2.
+To further demonstrate CAA's effectiveness, we applied it while evaluating models on a control task where the causal event in the story is replaced by a random one that does not change the environment (e.g., \textit{A musician starts playing music while Noor is making the latte}). \Cref{tab:caa_control} shows improved results for all models, indicating that CAA improves performance on ToM tasks without compromising the models' ability on control tasks.

-Overall, our results indicate that it is possible to effectively enhance ToM reasoning in LMs without needing to train any probe, which yields even improved results.
-Furthermore, we show that CAA steering vectors generalise well, yielding substantial performance gains across all ToM tasks.
+Overall, our results indicate that it is possible to further enhance ToM reasoning in LMs in a computationally cheap way, without needing to train any probe.
+Furthermore, we show that the CAA steering vectors are general, yielding substantial performance gains across all ToM tasks.